 Individual user to which a record (for example, a contact or case) is assigned.

-A group of Lightning Platform components and applications that are made available to other organizations through the AppExchange.
+Group of components and applications available to other organizations through the AppExchange.
 You use packages to bundle an app along with any related components so that you can upload them to AppExchange together.

-A powerful B2B marketing automation to help marketing and sales teams find and nurture the best leads, close more deals, and maximize ROI.
+A powerful B2B marketing automation tool to help marketing and sales and marketing teams find and nurture the best leads, close more deals, and maximize ROI.